imcuteani/Kubernetes_CKA_CKAD/README.md

 This is the repository containing the cheatsheets, yaml manifests for CKAD & CKA exam.

-This repo is focused on the following areas Kubernetes:
+This repo is focused on the following areas of Kubernetes:

  - Kubernetes installation steps using kubeadm tool
  - Kubernetes manifest on Pod design, workloads aka Deployments, ReplicaSets, StatefulSets, DaemonSets, jobs, Cronjobs, Probes etc.